 Transfer bundles to a rimmed baking sheet.
 Bake 20 minutes; shrimp should be cooked through.
 Place packets in large serving bowls.
 Serve immediately, opening packets at the table.

-Note: Make sure to finely chop onion so the raw taste dissipates in the short cooking time.
+Note: Make sure to finely chop onion so the raw taste has a chance to dissipate in the short cooking time.
 If you don’t have parchment, you can make this with aluminum foil.
 If you aren’t using all your packets right away, open them so the steam dissipates and they don’t keep cooking.

 - Carrots: Bought recently at 49 cents a pound at my grocery.
 Often less expensive in 2 pound bags, they often go on sale more in 1 pound bags.
 I always have some in my fridge.
 They keep well and I use them to sneak in a little nutrition in a lot of recipes as well as for a vegetable on their own.
 I save the ends and the parings for my stock.
 One carrot is about 5 cents.